gmalim/attractmode_support/README.md

 Python program to analyze MAME bezel artwork:

-- Analysis is based on the standard .lay file structure as defined [here](http://wiki.mamedev.org/index.php/LAY_File_Basics_-_Part_I)
+- Analysis is based on the standard .lay file structure as defined [here](http://wiki.mamedev.org/index.php/LAY_File_Basics_-_Part_I).
-- A lower resolution version of each bezel is saved in a dedicated *AMbezels* directory
+- A lower resolution version of each bezel is saved in a dedicated Attract-Mode bezels directory.
-- Bezel data is reformatted and saved in a formatted ASCII file: *AMbezels.ini*
+- Bezel data is reformatted and saved in a formatted ASCII file (**AMbezels.ini**).
 - This allows bezel artwork to be displayed in Attract-Mode.

 Requirements:

 - Bezel artwork, e.g. [http://www.progettosnaps.net/artworks/](http://www.progettosnaps.net/artworks/)
-- Each bezel artwork .zip file should be unzipped in a corresponding directory (use [*unziplist.bash*](unziplist.bash))
+- Each bezel artwork .zip file should be unzipped in a corresponding directory (use [*unziplist.bash*](unziplist.bash)).
 - Sips: An command-line image processing tool that is standard installed on Mac OS X. For Linux and Windows users, a great free alternative is [ImageMagick](https://www.imagemagick.org) - just install and change the code accordingly.

 <a name="control" />